3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 American Academy of Physician Assistants

 AAPA accepts certificates of participation for educational activities certified for Category I credit from AOACCME, Prescribed credit from AAFP, and AMA PRA Category 1 Credit(s)™ from organizations accredited by ACCME or a recognized state medical society.
-Physician assistants may receive a maximum of 11-17 hours of Category I credit for completing this program.
+Physician assistants may receive a maximum of 11-17 hours of Category I credit for completing these conferences.

 American Council for Pharmacy Education